Identity - equals/hashCode

 Builder pattern

-If we want to use the Builder pattern rather than generate an additional builder class for a given entity (that then duplicates all the properties of the entity making things harder to maintain) a simpler approach is to have the "setter" methods on the entity bean use the fluid style and return this.
+Rather than generate an additional builder class for a given entity (that duplicates all the properties of the entity and reduces maintainability) a simpler approach is to have the "setter" methods on the entity bean use the fluid style and return this.

 @Entity